1 Apps

 NUTS COMMAND:

-nuts handles a set of command to manage nuts it sel and to run/exec other programs, mainly those its was responsible
+handles a set of command to manage nuts it sel and to run/exec other programs, mainly those its was responsible

 for installing.
 Commands support include internal commands, supported packages (installed or not, when not installed